Masked-Avus/svim/README.md

 ## Features
 ### Overview

 SVIM is a no-frills interpreter that runs source code whose structure should be familiar to those who have seen instruction sets like .NET's Common Language Runtime (CLR).
 It adds, removes, and operates upon values using a stack-based machine.
+In addition to the stack, it also allows one to store a limited number of local values within a given stack frame and any number of global values.

+## Requirements

+SVIM was originally created using C\++20, but it should compile as C++17.

 ## Installation